Sony Reader Reviews

 Sony Reader Daily Edition

-The PRS-950, also known as the Daily Edition, is the only Sony Reader to come with Wi-Fi and 3G wireless.
+The PRS-950, also known as the Daily Edition, was the only Sony Reader to come with both Wi-Fi and 3G wireless for connecting to the Sony ebook store..

 Sony PRS-950 Daily Edition Review »